MelbYUAN/MelbYUAN/README.md

-- 👋 Hi, I’m @MelbYUAN
+- 👋 Hi, I’m @YIPING YUAN
-- 👀 I’m interested in programming
+- 👀 I’m doing a Master program in Information Technology and Systems at university of canberra
 - 🌱 I’m currently learning javascript
 - 📫 Feel free to call me: 0478124455